 If the kitten is younger than 3 weeks old (i.e. before baby teeth come in), he or she typically only needs milk or formula.
 Once teeth start coming in, the mom will begin weaning kittens off her milk so they can transition to solid food.
 If you are feeding formula, you can do this by mixing kitten food with either their formula or water so that it is very dilute and mushy.
 Canned or dry food is fine as long as the end result is very soft.
 After 1-2 weeks, you can transition totally to kitten food, but make sure there is plenty of water available to drink at all times.

-While there is no set schedule for when to feed a kitten, you may notice that he or she seems to become hungry at specific times throughout the day.
+While there is no set schedule for how often to feed a kitten, you may notice that he or she seems to become hungry at specific times throughout the day.
 When kittens are very small, it may be best to break up their calories into numerous small meals throughout the day (5-6) or even leave the food out all the time.
 Leaving out canned food, milk, or softened food isn’t ideal because bacteria or mold may grow in the food, but leaving out dry food is okay.

 Drinking Less Water on Wet Food